 Customers using our unique Patient Blood Management (PBM) program have seen a reduction in blood-related costs, fewer readmissions, and reduced length of stay.
 These results stem from our patient-centered commitment to high-quality outcomes that drive both clinical and economic value in healthcare.
-Drawing on our expertise in cardiovascular perfusion, our data-driven program features four cornerstones of care: anemia management, coagulation optimization, interdisciplinary blood conservation modalities, and patient-centered decision-making.
+Drawing on our expertise in cardiovascular perfusion, our program features four cornerstones of care: anemia management, coagulation optimization, interdisciplinary blood conservation modalities, and patient-centered decision-making.
 We provide both consulting and implementation to help you manage the challenges of change—we are your engaged partner.

 The annual blood-related cost of care for patients and providers at U.S. hospitals, much of which could be avoided by a sound patient blood management program

 Reduction in blood-related costs our PBM customers have seen in the first year

 Fewer readmissions experienced by one of our customers due to PBM program